Level 2 Home Care Package: $18,814 Annual Funding for Low Care Needs

 • Providing transparency in pricing, with fees for additional services agreed upon with you.

+You have the choice to either use a provider to manage your funds or to self-manage your home care package, which can offer greater flexibility.
 You can choose your provider using the My Aged Care Find a provider tool, ensuring they meet your needs and offer competitive pricing.
 Providers must also support consumer-directed care, allowing you to switch providers if unsatisfied, as noted by ACCC.

 Upcoming Changes: Support at Home Program